 The truck drivers left south suburban Monee at 10 a.m. and got on I-57 and drove north to downtown Chicago and then to O’Hare before heading back south on the Tri-State Tollway.
 The drivers were going single file in the right lane at the minimum posted speed.

 Illinois State Police had warned the group called, ‘Black Smoke Matters” that slow-moving trucks could cause traffic back-ups or crashes.
 Police said truckers who participate could be held liable for any accidents.
-A tow truck company was on call in case of any issues.
 Illinois State Police monitored the traffic backups to keep traffic moving and drivers safe and said no car crashes or other issues occurred.
-No japanese nude sharking video were reported as a result of this protest.
+No traffic accidents were reported as a result of this protest.